-Up to six vessels can be handled simultaneously in two drydocks which includes the ability to house construction of larger vessels up to 150 metres in length.
+Multiple vessels can be handled simultaneously in two drydocks which includes the ability to house construction of larger vessels over 150 metres in length.

 Like any thriving business, a core of dedicated and loyal staff can be found at the centre of Incat’s success.
-With high levels of job satisfaction, Incat ensures a low staff turnover rate and a skilled workflow where many team members’ experience stretches back over two decades across a range of trades.
+With high levels of job satisfaction, Incat ensures a skilled workforce with a low level employee turnover with many team members accomplishing over two decades of service.

-Modules completed at the various pre-fabrication locations at Incat are then transported and positioned in stage 2 of the construction hall applicable to that series of vessel.
+Modules completed at the various pre-fabrication locations at Incat are then moved into position in stage 2 of the construction hall applicable to that series of vessel.

-Construction begins in the centre of the vessel allowing rapid growth, in a controlled manner.
-As the fabrication & welding teams progress throughout the vessel, our quality assurance/control departments and survey authorities check and approve the completed structure.
+Construction begins in the centre of the vessel allowing rapid growth in a controlled manner.
+As the fabrication & welding teams progress throughout the vessel, our quality assurance/control departments and survey authorities check and approve the completed sections of the structure.